vinkla/extended-acf/README.md

 #### Options Page

-The `acf_page()` function is a shorthand to help you register [option pages](https://www.advancedcustomfields.com/resources/options-page).
+The options page function is a shorthand to help you register [option pages](https://www.advancedcustomfields.com/resources/options-page).
 This function also works for sub pages as long as we provide the `parent_slug` setting key.
 Don't forget to [add a dashing icon](https://developer.wordpress.org/resource/dashicons) to the menu item.

 ```php
 acf_page([